iracic82/Real-World-Migration-from-Microsoft-AD-DNS-to-Infoblox/02-ad-migration-2/assignment.md

 10. Now go back to the Infoblox Portal where we left off and continue with the wizard.

-11. In the DNS Configuration file name field, paste the exact .conf file name you copied earlier (e.g., ec2amaz-9f9fqr4.corp.infolab-named).
+11. In the DNS Configuration file name field, paste the exact .conf file name ( with the .conf extension ) you copied earlier (e.g., ec2amaz-9f9fqr4.corp.infolab-named.conf).
 - For DNS Record Data Source, click Select File and choose the ZIP file you created earlier (e.g., ec2amaz-9f9fqr4.corp.infolab_ib_export.zip).
 - Leave DDNS Configuration File empty
 - Click Save & Next to proceed.